National Women's Soccer League: Planned second division

 On April 1, 2025, the NWSL applied to U.S. Soccer to create a new Division II league, confirming this to media outlets on April 25.
 At the time, the U.S. soccer system had no Division II women's league, but a separate organization has applied for Division II sanctioning for WPSL PRO, set to launch in 2026.
 If sanctioned, the as-of-yet unnamed second division intends to launch in 2026 with reserve sides of eight current NWSL teams—Bay FC, Kansas City Current, North Carolina Courage, NJ/NY Gotham FC, Orlando Pride, Racing Louisville FC, Seattle Reign FC, and the Washington Spirit.
 All 14 current NWSL sides, plus the two 2026 expansion teams, are expected to field reserve sides in the new second division within that league's first four years, and teams without NWSL affiliations will also be welcome at some point.

 Fall Series

 In September and October 2020, the league played the Fall Series, in which the nine teams were divided into three geographic "pods" to minimize travel during the COVID-19 pandemic; each team played a home-and-away round-robin within its pod.
 The Portland Thorns earned 12 points, the maximum possible, and won the Fall Series and the associated trophy, the Community Shield (named Verizon Community Shield for sponsorship reasons).

 Broadcasting

-2013–2016: YouTube, Fox Sports, ESPN

-Aly Wagner former US Women's National Team player, provides insightful analysis and commentary for NWSL games, offering a player's perspective.

-During the 2013–2016 seasons, the majority of league games were available for viewing via YouTube or via individual team's websites.
-Of the eight teams in the league during the inaugural season, the Boston Breakers were the only team that charged a fee for access to their broadcasts.

-On April 18, 2013, NWSL signed a one-year agreement with Fox Sports 2 to televise six regular season games, the semifinal, and championship games.
-On May 28, 2014, the NWSL signed a one-year agreement with ESPN to televise nine games of the 2014 NWSL season.
-The matches included three regular season and three playoff matches on ESPN2, as well as 3 regular season games live-streamed on ESPN3.
-On June 30, 2015, the NWSL announced a one-year agreement with Fox Sports once more to cover ten matches.
-Three regular season and three playoff matches were televised on FS1, and four live-streamed on Fox Sports Go.
-The agreement was extended into 2016 under another one-year contract, covering three regular season matches and the three playoff matches, once again on FS1.